nodeadmin/nodeadmin/README.md

 var express = require('express');
 var app = express();

-var mysqlAdmin = require('mysql-admin');
+var mysqlAdmin = require('node-myadmin');
 app.use(mysqlAdmin(app));
 ```
 Passing your instantiated Express app into NodeAdmin is required for the middleware to function properly.

-Note: mysql-admin currently does not support Windows.
+Note: node-myadmin currently does not support Windows.

 ## Usage

-To begin using mysql-admin, simply follow the instructions below.
+To begin using node-myadmin, simply follow the instructions below.

 [Login](#login) | [Navbar](#navbar) | [Overview](#overview) | [Database](#database) | [System](#system) | [Settings](#settings)